cobilab/eagle/README.md

 ![ScreenShot](/logo.png)

 Search for **relative absent words (RAW)** in genomic sequences using a reference sequence.
-It builds an image with patterns reporting the absent words regions as well as report the position into a file.
+Currently, eagle runs on command line linux environment, building an image with patterns reporting the absent words regions as well as reporting the associated positions into a file.

 ## INSTALLATION ##